ecoiahq/content-ops-starter/content/pages/Business-Services.md

         self:
           textAlign: center
     subtitle: ''
-    text: >+
+    text: >
-      <div style="text-align: left">Every business is different.
-Your goals,
-      challenges, and opportunities are unique—which means your strategy should be too.
-That’s why we take a tailored approach, working closely with you to refine your brand, secure funding, build strategic partnerships, and implement strategies that drive real growth.But You need to know we’re a good fit for your budget.
-What we can tell you right now is that our services start from £600.
-But there’s a reason this page doesn’t list fixed pricing.We offer a hands-on, consultative service, from business plan development to grant support and CSR reporting.
-Once we understand your needs, pricing is simple, and there’s no minimum contract.So if that starting point works for you, let’s talk.
-Book a call, and we’ll discuss the details.</div>
+      Every Business is Different– Your goals, challenges, and opportunities are unique—which means your strategy should be too.

+      That’s why we take a tailored approach, working closely with you to refine your brand, secure funding, build strategic partnerships, and implement strategies that drive real growth.

+      ### Transparent Pricing, No Surprises

+      We know budget matters.
+What we can tell you upfront is that our services start from **£600**.

+      But there’s a reason we don’t list fixed pricing.
+Every project is different, and a one-size-fits-all approach won’t deliver the best results.

+      ### A Hands-On, Consultative Service

+      From **business plan development** to **grant support** and **CSR reporting**, we offer a strategic, hands-on partnership designed to help you achieve your goals.
+Once we understand your needs, pricing is straightforward—and there’s no minimum contract.

+      ### Send Your Request

+      If our starting point works for you, send us a request, and we’ll go through the details together.
     actions: []
     colors: bg-dark-fg-light
     styles: